 Manage your Amplitude Data settings

-Find these settings and features on five different tabs: General, Environments, Integrations, API Tokens, and Schema Settings.
-This article describes each tab below.
+These settings and features appear on five tabs: General, Environments, Integrations, API Tokens, and Schema Settings.
+This article describes each tab.

 Roles and permissions in Amplitude Data